pagopa/laptop/README.md

 **Once the script is done, quit and relaunch Terminal.**

-Things I'd like to include in the future
+Things We'd like to include in the future
 -------
 * configure OSX trackpad and gestures settings
 * setup ssh keys